 I completed my PhD in history at the University of Oxford in 2016, where I held the Beit Scholarship.
 I’ve also held visiting fellowships at the Huntington Library in Los Angeles and the Norwegian University of Science and Technology in Trondheim.

 I am a historian of central and southern Africa during the nineteenth and twentieth centuries and I work at Leiden University in the Netherlands.
-Primarily my research looks at the history of the mining industry and I mostly research and write about the Zambian Copperbelt.
-I am also currently running a project to preserve and digitise the archives of the Mineworkers’ Union of Zambia.
+Primarily my research looks at the mining industry and I mostly research and write about the Zambian Copperbelt.
+I am also running a project to preserve and digitise the archives of the Mineworkers’ Union of Zambia.

 This website gives an overview about my research and teaching, and hosts pre-print versions of most of my publications to make them more accessible.
-You can find out more about my work in this interview with me on my research or by following updates from my Twitter account @mininghistory, where I mostly tweet about my work.
+You can find out more about my work in this interview or by following updates from my Twitter account @mininghistory.